marrinosnis/repos-master-changer/README.md

 The current project contains tests that have written with the `shunit2` tool.
-Every function that is in the `helper functions` folder, has test case, that can be found in the `tests` folder.
+Every function that is in the `helper functions` folder, has test case, that can be found in the `tests` folder, apart from the function in the file `setSpecificPathsFunction.sh`, as this is passively tested with the other tests bacause is mandatory step for all the other actinons.
 If you want to run the tests locally make sure that you have the `shunit2` tool installed.
 To check if it is installed,
 run:
 ```commandline
 $ cat $(which shunit2) | grep "SHUNIT_VERSION"